This post may contain affiliate links. Please read our privacy policy.

 Homemade Buttercream Frosting can be made a few days ahead of time, so it’s easy to prepare before a party and pipe onto a cake or cupcakes the day of.

-Cover and refrigerate Homemade Buttercream Frosting for up to three days.
-When you’re ready to use it, simply bring it to room temperature and beat it for about 5 minutes or until smooth.
+Cover and refrigerate the frosting for up to three days.
+When you’re ready to use it, simply bring it to room temperature.
+Beat it for about 5 minutes with a mixer or until smooth.

 You may need to add a splash of cream or milk to revive the consistency before piping.